ficuric/rainbow-wrapper-php/README.md

-rainbow-wrapper
+Rainbow Platfom Client Api Wrapper
 ===============

-Rainbow Email Platform Api Client Wrapper
+This is PHP wrapper for usage with Rainbow Carrier Email Platform